ongov/Digital-Service-Standard/README.md

 * learning from it and supporting testing to improve assisted digital support
+* designing an assisted digital support model to meet user needs
 * committing one person to do ongoing user research into assisted digital support needs